inityun/CN-VScode-Docs/md/扩展/范例-word-count.md

 Now let's try our updates to the extension.

 We have the compilation of the TypeScript file set on a watch (in the extension's .vscode\tasks.json file) so there is no need to re-build.
-Simply hit `kbstyle(Ctrl+R)` in the **[Extension Development Host]** window where your code is running and the extension will reload (you can also just `kb(workbench.action.debug.start)` from your primary development window).
+Simply hit `Ctrl+R` in the **[Extension Development Host]** window where your code is running and the extension will reload (you can also just `kb(workbench.action.debug.start)` from your primary development window).
 We still need to activate the code in the same way as before with the "Hello World" command.
 Assuming you are in a Markdown file, your Status Bar will display the word count.

 ![Working Word Count](images/example-word-count/wordcount2.png)